easydatapy/easytxt/README.rst

     ['Primera oracion?', 'Segunda oración.', 'Tercera oración.']

-Please note that currently only ``en`` and ``es`` language parameter values are supported. *Support for more is coming soon with automatic language detection.*
+Please note that currently only ``en`` and ``es`` language parameter values are supported. *Support for more is coming soon...*

 **css_query**